nitincoded/lit-review/servant-leadership.md

 Riverstone, Lori.
 (2004).
 Servant leadership: A manifestation of postmaterialism?
 Global Virtue Ethics Review.
 5(3).
 95-119.

 Sarayrah, Yasin Khalaf.
 (2004).
-Servant Leadership in the Bedouin-Arab Culture.
+Servant leadership in the Bedouin-Arab culture.
 Global Virtue Ethics Review.
 5(3).
 58-79.
-Servant leadership observed in 2 case studies from the Middle East.
+The servant leadership behavior of two leaders from the Bedouin community in the Middle East was cited.

 Song, Chanhoo; Park, Kwangseo Ryan; Kang, Seung-Wan.
 (2015).
 Servant leadership and team performance: The mediating role of knowledge-sharing climate.
-Social Behavior & Personality.
+Social Behavior & Personality: An International Journal.
 43(10).
 1749-1760.